-- For grades 10-12 Honour Roll, distance education classes, dual credit classes and classes from a transferring school will be included. - Students with modified programming or heavily adapted courses are not eligible for the honour roll. - Poor attendance may have an impact on a student's eligibility for Honour Roll. - Grade 6-9: All academic courses will be used to calculate honour roll, however, the course will be weighted based on instructional minutes in a week.
-For example, grade 6 ELA minutes are 510 min/week and health is 80min/week.
-Therefore, ELA will be weighted more than health in our calculations. - Students with modified programming or heavily adapted courses are not eligible for the honour roll.
+- For grades 10-12 Honour Roll, distance education classes, dual credit classes and classes from a transferring school will be included. - Poor attendance may have an impact on a student's eligibility for Honour Roll. - Grade 6-9: An average of ALL courses taken of the current school year, minus your lowest elective.
+Students with modified programming or heavily adapted courses are not eligible for the honour roll.